qifeiber/Qifei.github.io/_pages/about.md

 Hi~ I am **Wangchunshu Zhou**, a second-year master student from the Department of Computer Science and Technology, Beihang University.
 Before that, I revieved by Bachelor degree from the Sino-French Engineering, Beihang University.

 I am a member of National Laboratory of Software Development Environment (NLSDE) and advised by Professor [Ke Xu](http://sites.nlsde.buaa.edu.cn/~kexu/).
-I am currently a research intern at [NLC Group @ Microsoft Research Asia](https://www.microsoft.com/en-us/research/group/natural-language-computing/).
+I am currently a research intern at [NLC Group @ Microsoft Research Asia](https://www.microsoft.com/en-us/research/group/natural-language-computing/) and advised Doctor Tao Ge.

+**I am am applying for (Summer) Research Intern Positions starting from May 2020 (Expected to end before Jan.
+2021).
+I will apply for Ph.D. in NLP, Deep Learning, and related areas.**

 Research
 ======